NeNe Leakes Flashes Flat Abs, Credits Healthy Diet For Fit Bikini Body

 NeNe Leakes, star of the Real Housewives of Atlanta, spotlighted her flat abs on Instagram in a flirty crop top and camouflage shorts (photo below).
 At age 50, Leakes has a fit bikini body, thanks to a portion-controlled diet and regular workouts that include walking on the treadmill and light weightlifting.

-Like most people, the 6-foot-tall Leakes loves to eat, but stays in shape by eating small portions and not overeating.
+Like most people, the 6-foot-tall Leakes loves to eat but stays in shape by eating small portions and not overeating.

 “We all know what our weaknesses are and what we overindulge in, so it’s all about being mindful about what we eat and portion control,” NeNe told E!
 News.
 “That’s the key, because we like to eat!
 And having to deprive myself of anything is a no-no for a girl like me!”